fredimachado/NCafe/README.md

 ### Infrastructure

-Implementations for external dependencies are defined in this project.
+Implementations for all external dependencies are defined in this project.
 Like:

 - EventStore Repository and Projection Service
 - RabbitMQ publisher